bioboot/bimm143_fall18/class15/class15.md

     ## [1] see 'cooksCutoff' argument of ?results
     ## [2] see 'independentFiltering' argument of ?results

-Use a p-value of 0.05 rather than the defulat of 0.1
+Use a p-value of 0.05 rather than the default of 0.1

 ``` r
 res05 <- results(dds, alpha=0.05)